AI safety technical research and engineering

 How to enter this field

-The first step on this path is usually to pursue a PhD in machine learning at a good school.
+The first step on this path is often to pursue a PhD in machine learning at a good school.
 It’s possible to enter this field without a PhD, but it’s likely to be required in research roles at academic centres and DeepMind, which make up a large fraction of the best positions.
 A PhD in machine learning also opens up options in AI policy, applied AI, and earning to give, so this path has good backup options if you later decide AI technical safety isn’t for you.

 It’s also possible to enter this path from neuroscience (especially computational neuroscience), so if you already have a background in that area, you may not have to return to study.